Tuesday, April 26, 2016

 From there we walked around and waited for our ride to arrive.

-The whole point of this trip was for Michael to participate in a disc golf tournament.
+The whole point of this trip was for M to participate in a disc golf tournament.
 He was able to get in touch with the race director, J, who opened up his home to us and several other attendees for the weekend.

 The air was so clear in Daegu compared to Seoul.
 Seoul had been in the red and purple when we departed.
 I don't know what Daegu's numbers were, but just looking around I felt like I could breathe some semi-fresh air for the first time in months.